simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ## Thanks to

-All the hackintosh community, especially you guys on GitHub.
+All the hackintosh community, especially the guys on GitHub.